 This gives knives of the highest performance with an awesome balance of cutting ability, meaning they take a true razor sharp edge, hold this edge through extended periods of use and yet remain relatively easy to sharpen with normal sharpening equipment.
 This is continually being tested via edge retention, impact resistance, flex testing and real world use, combined with ongoing research ensuring best practice at all stages, feedback is always gratefully received.

-I use Gflex epoxy resin, more expensive but viewed as the best currently available being developed to bond different materials together and retaining an amount of flex, following curing, giving an extra degree of security especially on hard work knives.
+I use G flex epoxy resin, more expensive but viewed as the best currently available being developed to bond different materials together in the marine environment and to retaining an amount of flex, following curing, giving an extra degree of security especially on hard work knives.

-Most of the shaping of my blades is carried out on my purpose built knife grinders and although most of my grinding is carried out by hand and eye, I do utilise grinding jigs to ensure specific bevel angles are achieved in the production of `Scandi` ground knives, essential to ensure the correct performance required of this style of knife.
+Most of the shaping of my blades is carried out on my purpose built belt grinders and although most of my grinding is carried out by hand and eye, I do utilise grinding jigs to ensure specific bevel angles are achieved in the production of `Scandi` or zero ground knives, essential to ensure the correct performance required of this style of knife.

-I do my own stabilizing of various materials, a process which begins with months of drying and curing the material first on a simple shelf and then in my purpose built drying cabinet.
-This is followed by 12 hours in my PID controlled oven to ensure total drying has taken place, they are then finally put under vacuum, with cactus juice resin, for as long as required to remove all of the air.
-The timber is then left in situ to ensure good absorption until the final step of baking takes place.
+I do my own stabilizing of various materials, a process which begins with months of drying and curing the material first on a simple and then in my purpose built drying cabinet.
+This is followed by 12 hours in my PID controlled oven to ensure total drying has taken place, they are then finally put under vacuum, with cactus juice resin, for as long as required to remove all of the air often around 5 to 6 hours.
+The timber is then left in situ to ensure good absorption, normally 3 to 4 days until the final step of baking takes place.
 This allows good looking timbers to be used which would otherwise be to soft/ porous.
 I also make what I like to call my own cardinal mosaic pins, I like to think symbolizes my knives are good to travel to all 4 corners of the globe.
 I also make my own Loveless bolts to again ensure quality is maintained.